-History of The ACT Throwers Club
+History of the ACT Throwers Club

-We immediately started fund raising and sponsorship and along with help from Sport & Recreation Warramanga became a reality in 2001.
-We firstly had the cages complete with circles erected along with the shot putt area but due to problems with materials and bad workmanship the first Javelin Runway fell apart after three years, by this time I was by myself as all committee members were either retired from Athletics or just not interested, so I again approached Sport & Recreation and after a lot more fund raising along with sponsorship, plus I was told of a community assistance programme being run by the Quambi Detention Centre, that allowed detainees to put something back into the community, so I approached the centre and with the help a number of the inmates, the Javelin runway was laid with concrete donated by Boral Country Concrete & Quarries, then the new rubber Javelin Runway was laid over the top, the Throwers Club has and continues to help young and old athletes that do not have a coach.
+We immediately started fund raising through sponsorship and along with help from Sport & Recreation Warramanga became a reality in 2001.
+We firstly had the cages complete with circles erected along with the Shot Putt area but due to problems with materials and bad workmanship the first Javelin Runway fell apart after three years, by this time I was by myself as all committee members were either retired from Athletics or just not interested, so I again approached Sport & Recreation and after a lot more fund raising along with sponsorship, plus I was told of a community assistance programme being run by the Quambi Detention Centre, that allowed detainees to put something back into the community, so I approached the centre and with the help a number of the inmates, the Javelin Runway was laid with concrete donated by Boral Country Concrete & Quarries, then the new rubber Javelin Runway was laid over the top, the Throwers Club has and continues to help young and old athletes that do not have a Coach.

-One athlete Greg Mace toured Great Britain, Lisbon and Portugal as a member of the 1994 Australian Junior Team, then in 1993 Amanda Butler toured Japan in 1989 she was also chosen as part of an Australian Junior Team she also qualified to compete at 1989 Commonwealth Games Trials held in Sydney, they both acquitted themselves admirably , the 2000 Australian Olympic Hammer representative Mr.Stuart Rendell began his career as a Discus thrower with me and was highly ranked as an U16, 60 metre plus thrower, he later changed to Hammer.
+One athlete Greg Mace toured Great Britain, Lisbon and Portugal as a member of the 1994 Australian Junior Team, then in 1993 Amanda Butler toured Japan in 1989, she was also chosen as part of an Australian Junior Team, they both acquitted themselves admirably , the 2000 Australian Olympic Hammer representative Mr Stuart Rendell began his career as a Discus Thrower with me and was highly ranked as an U16, 60 metre plus thrower, he later changed to Hammer.

 Greg Mace, Amanda Butler and Terry Martin another throwers club athlete still hold records in the ACT.
-Amanda also qualified to compete at the 1989 Commonwealth Games Trials held in Sydney, she performed well but unfortunately did not reach the standard required.
+Amanda also qualified to compete at the 1989 Commonwealth Games Trials held in Sydney she performed well but unfortunately did not reach the standard required.

 ACT Throwers Club